SG60/sam-svelte-components/README.md

 ---

-A collection of Svelte components, published to a Storybook and to GitHub NPM registry.
+A collection of Svelte components, published to a Storybook and to NPM.

 ## Tech